brice-allen/CSC3916_HW1/README.md

 # Assignment One

 ### Purpose
-The purpose of this assignment is to setup your GitHub and Heroku instances for future assignments.
+The purpose of this assignment is to set up your GitHub and Heroku instances for future assignments.

 You will create a Postman collection and create a REST test within the